There’s no shortage of things to do in Australia. If anyone knows that, it’s us…

 A blues festival in the idyllic country town of Bruthen, East Gippsland, this three-day event includes music, workshops, local food and a country market.

-Expect great tunes and food on Friday 15 and Saturday 16 February, and enjoy a wind-down recovery day on the Sunday, soaking in some of Bruthen’s glorious small-town charm.
+Expect great tunes and food, and enjoy a wind-down recovery day on the Sunday, soaking in some of Bruthen’s glorious small-town charm.

 Indulge yourself at the annual Ice Cream Festival,

 February 12-23, Yarra Valley.